Our Programme

 RINGS

-Each week has a theme which is extended to the activities, developing your child’s general knowledge.
+Fortnightly themes are extended to activities, developing your child’s general knowledge.

 Weekly baking rings develop many skills including maths, listening, fine motor strength and sensory experiences